MicrosoftDocs/dynamics-365-unified-operations-public/core/get-started/shortcut-keys.md

 [!include[banner](../includes/banner.md)]

-The following keyboard shortcuts apply across Microsoft Dynamics 365 for Finance and Operations.
+The following keyboard shortcuts apply across Dynamics 365 for Finance and Operations, Enterprise edition.

 **Note:** The keyboard shortcuts described here refer to the United States keyboard layout.
 Keys on other keyboard layouts might not correspond exactly to the keys on a US keyboard.